hofstadter-io/hof/README.md

-Setup hof and create workspaces and datasets: setup                 Setup the hof tool init                  Create an empty workspace or initialize an existing directory to one clone                 Clone a workspace or repository into a new directory
+Setup hof and create workspaces and datasets: setup           α     setup the hof tool init            α     create an empty workspace or initialize an existing directory to one clone           α     clone a workspace or repository into a new directory

-Model your designs, generate implementation, run anything: modelset              create, view, migrate, and manage your data models gen                   generate code, data, and config from your data models run                   run polyglot command and scripts seamlessly across runtimes runtimes              work with runtimes (go, js, py, bash, custom)
+Model your designs, generate implementation, run anything: modelset        Ø     create, view, diff, calculate / migrate, and manage your data models gen             ✓     generate code, data, and config from your data models and designs run             α     run polyglot command and scripts seamlessly across runtimes runtimes        α     work with runtimes (go, js, py, bash, custom)

-Learn more about hof and the _ you can do: doc                   Generate and view documentation. tour                  Take a tour of the hof tool tutorial              Tutorials to help you learn hof right in hof
+Learn more about hof and the _ you can do: doc             Ø     Generate and view documentation. tour            Ø     take a tour of the hof tool tutorial        Ø     tutorials to help you learn hof right in hof

-Download modules, add content, and execute commands: mod                   mod subcmd is a polyglot dependency management tool based on go mods add                   add dependencies and new components to the current module or workspace cmd                   Run commands from the scripting layer
+Download modules, add content, and execute commands: mod             β     mod subcmd is a polyglot dependency management tool based on go mods add             α     add dependencies and new components to the current module or workspace cmd             α     run commands from the scripting layer and your _tool.cue files

-Manage resources (see also 'hof topic resources'): info                  print information about known resources label                 manage labels for resources and more create                create resources apply                 apply resource configuration get                   find and display resources edit                  edit resources delete                delete resources
+Manage resources (see also 'hof topic resources'): info            α     print information about known resources label           α     manage labels for resources and more create          α     create resources apply           α     apply resource configuration get             α     find and display resources edit            α     edit resources delete          α     delete resources

-Configure, Unify, Execute (see also https://cuelang.org): def                   print consolidated definitions eval                  evaluate and print a configuration export                export your data model to various formats fmt                   formats code and files import                convert other formats and systems to hof trim                  cleanup code, configuration, and more vet                   validate your data and configurations st                    Structural diff, merge, mask, pick, and query helpers
+Configure, Unify, Execute (see also https://cuelang.org):
+  (also a whole bunch of other awesome things) def             α     print consolidated definitions eval            α     print consolidated definitions export          α     export your data model to various formats fmt             α     formats code and files import          α     convert other formats and systems to hofland trim            α     cleanup code, configuration, and more vet             α     validate data st              α     recursive diff, merge, mask, pick, and query helpers for Cue

-Manage logins, config, secrets, and context: auth                  authentication subcommands config                Manage local configurations secret                Manage local secrets context               Get, set, and use contexts
+Manage logins, config, secrets, and context: auth            Ø     authentication subcommands config          β     manage local configurations secret          β     manage local secrets context         α     get, set, and use contexts

-Examine workpsace history and state: status                Show workspace information and status log                   Show workspace logs and history diff                  Show the difference between workspace versions bisect                Use binary search to find the commit that introduced a bug
+Examine workpsace history and state: status          α     show workspace information and status log             α     show workspace logs and history diff            α     show the difference between workspace versions bisect          α     use binary search to find the commit that introduced a bug

-Grow, mark, and tweak your shared history (see also 'hof topic changesets'): include               Include changes into the changeset branch                List, create, or delete branches checkout              Switch branches or restore working tree files commit                Record changes to the repository merge                 Join two or more development histories together rebase                Reapply commits on top of another base tip reset                 Reset current HEAD to the specified state tag                   Create, list, delete or verify a tag object signed with GPG
+Grow, mark, and tweak your shared history (see also 'hof topic changesets'): include         α     include changes into the changeset branch          α     list, create, or delete branches checkout        α     switch branches or restore working tree files commit          α     record changes to the repository merge           α     join two or more development histories together rebase          α     reapply commits on top of another base tip reset           α     reset current HEAD to the specified state tag             α     create, list, delete or verify a tag object signed with GPG

-Collaborate (see also 'hof topic collaborate'): fetch                 Download objects and refs from another repository pull                  Fetch from and integrate with another repository or a local branch push                  Update remote refs along with associated objects propose               Propose to incorporate your changeset in a repository publish               Publish a tagged version to a remote remotes               Manage remote repositories and registries
+Colloaborate (see also 'hof topic collaborate'): fetch           α     download objects and refs from another repository pull            α     fetch from and integrate with another repository or a local branch push            α     update remote refs along with associated objects propose         α     propose to incorporate your changeset in a repository publish         α     publish a tagged version to a repository remotes         α     manage remote repositories

 Local development commands:
-  reproduce             Record, share, and replay reproducible environments and processes jump                  Jumps help you do things with fewer keystrokes. ui                    Run hof's local web ui tui                   Run hof's terminal ui repl                  Run hof's local REPL pprof                 Go pprof by setting HOF_CPU_PROFILE="hof-cpu.prof" hof <cmd>
+  reproduce       Ø     Record, share, and replay reproducible environments and processes jump            α     Jumps help you do things with fewer keystrokes. ui              Ø     Run hof's local web ui tui             Ø     Run hof's terminal ui repl            Ø     Run hof's local REPL pprof                 go pprof by setting HOF_CPU_PROFILE="hof-cpu.prof" hof <cmd>

-Send us feedback or say hello: feedback              send feedback, bug reports, or any message :]
+Send us feedback or say hello: feedback        Ø     send feedback, bug reports, or any message :]
                         you can also chat with us on https://gitter.im/hofstadter-io

 Additional commands:
-  help                  Help about any command topic                 Additional information for various subjects and concepts update                Check for new versions and run self-updates version               Print detailed version information completion            Generate completion helpers for your terminal
+  help                  help about any command topic                 additional information for various subjects and concepts update                check for new versions and run self-updates version               print detailed version information completion            generate completion helpers for your terminal

 Additional topics:
   schema, codegen, modeling, mirgrations resources, labels, context, querying workflow, changesets, collaboration

+(✓) command is generally available
+(β) command is beta and ready for testing
+(α) command is alpha and under developmenr
+(Ø) command is null and yet to be implemented

 Flags:
       --account string               the account context to use during this hof execution